 There are many types of corner clamps.
 Whether homemade or manufactured, each clamp has its own use, but believe me when I say there are never enough clamps for woodworking projects.

-To build the two-handled clamp I was following the same process as when building a drill press vise.
+To build this two-handled clamp I was following the same process as when building a drill press vise.
 I have used material that is easily available in any hardware store.
 The body is made of birch plywood and MDF, and the screw mechanism uses a threaded rod and homemade star knobs.

 Table of Contents